Flood Zones and CRS Information

 - Building safely and carefully in vulnerable areas

 - Encouraging responsible growth in coastal areas

-Although there were no major storms or rain events, the County did have a slight increase in repetitive loss properties in 2015.
+The County did show an increase in repetitive loss properties in 2022.
+As of this report, there are several repetitive loss properties that have either been mitigated or are in the application process.
 For CRS purposes, repetitive loss properties are defined as any property that the National Flood Insurance Program (NFIP) has paid two or more flood claims of $1,000 or more in any given 10 year period.
 The County will continue to strengthen measures to minimize the potential loss of life and property should there be such an occurrence.
 Specifically, the County will undertake a review of its building code and standards in vulnerable shoreline areas, expand and intensify its public outreach and education programs, partner with other organizations, and mitigate for potential flooding resulting from stormwater runoff.